Religion in Israel: Messianic Judaism

-Messianic Judaism is a religious movement that incorporates elements of Judaism with the tenets of Christianity.
+Messianic Judaism is a religious movement that arose within Evangelical Protestantism and incorporates elements of Judaism with the tenets of Christianity.
 They worship God the Father as one with Trinity.
 They worship Jesus, whom they call "Yeshua".
 Messianic Jews believe that Jesus is the Messiah.
 They emphasise that Jesus was a Jew, as were his early followers.
 Most adherents in Israel reject traditional Christianity and its symbols, in favour of celebrating Jewish festivals.
-Although followers of Messianic Judaism are not considered Jews under Israel's Law of Return, there are an estimated 10,000 adherents in the State of Israel, both Jews and other non-Arab Israelis, many of them recent immigrants from the former Soviet Union.
+Although followers of Messianic Judaism are not considered Jews under Israel's Law of Return, there are an estimated 10,000–20,000 adherents in the State of Israel, both Jews and other non-Arab Israelis, many of them recent immigrants from the former Soviet Union.
 In Jerusalem, there are twelve Messianic congregations.
-On 23 February 2007, Israel Channel 2 News released a news documentary about the growing number of Messianic Jews in Israel.
+This is growing religious group in Israel, according to both its proponents and critics.
 In Israel Jewish Christians themselves, go by the name Meshiykhiyyim (from Messiah, as found in the Franz Delitzsch Hebrew New Testament) rather than the traditional Talmudic name for Christians Notzrim (from Nazarene).